February 03, 2008 Updated 19:08:39 (Mla time) Howard Belton

 To the Seniors, we may be losers but we're very cute losers [see Seniors' Loser Pic in Abby Wu's Multipy]!

+You are powerful, passionate, and dominant.
 You have a vision of how things should be, and you do your best to make things happen.
+People rely on you for your strength.
+You are a rock to many.

+Underneath it all, you aren't so sure about your passions.
+So many ideas spark your interest, it is hard for you to get behind a select few.
 However, you see indecision as a sign of weakness.
 So you pursue your goals full force - no matter how foolish they turn out to be.

 It's simple, actually.
 It's just whether you know what to do or you don't know what to do.
 For me, it has usually been the former but just recently, I had an episode of the later.
 I was panicking and endlessly searching for meaning in every single thing that came my way; however pathetic you think that sounds.
 I was searching for purpose, searching for direction.
 I am so unbelievably uncomfortable with the unknown, with the unchartered road, with the future unless I had a plan, however flimsy it may be.
 I JUST HAD TO HAVE A PLAN.